Coordinator: Cari Secrist

 35% of the Class of 2025 are enrolled in an AP or honors course

 47% of the Class of 2024 are enrolled in an AP or honors course

 73% of the Class of 2023 are enrolled in an AP or honors course

 81% of the Class of 2022 are enrolled in an AP or honors course

 100% applied to 4-year universities

 100% were accepted

 Advancement Via Individual Determination (AVID)

 AVID is a program targeting the academic middle students.
-It serves approximately 19% of the PVHS student body.
-PVHS AVID recruits 8th graders with a target GPA range of 2.5 to 3.0 who have the desire to go to college as well as the willingness to work hard.
+It serves approximately 13% of the PVHS student body.
+The PVHS AVID program recruits 8th grade students with a grade point average (GPA) range of 2.5 to 3.2 who have the desire to attend college with a commitment to work hard.
 These students have the capability of completing a rigorous curriculum.
-However, in middle school they were falling short of their potential.
-AVID increases rigor by providing a challenging curriculum, teaching study skills and organization as well as offering academic support.
-As a result, students in the PVHS AVID program maintain an average GPA of 3.3 with 89% passing all of their classes with C’s or better.
-On average, 46% of AVID seniors complete at least 1 advanced placement class during high school.
+In middle school, however, they fall short of this potential.

 The AVID program increases rigor by providing a challenging curriculum, teaching study skills, and organization, as well as offering academic support.
 As a result, students in the PVHS AVID program maintain an average GPA of 3.5.